cmiles/PointlessWaymarksProject/README.md

 # Pointless Waymarks Project - CMS, Site Viewer, Tasks and GeoTools

-*At this point the Pointless Waymarks Project is not intended for general use - it is made public under the MIT License to share with friends, colleagues and anyone who finds the code interesting or useful.*
+*At this point there are no public installers/releases from the Pointless Waymarks Project - the code is MIT Licensed made public on GitHub to share with friends, colleagues and anyone who finds the code interesting or useful.
+This project is probably only suitable for use if you enjoy debugging and working on code!*

 The focus of this project is creating durable, rich, low maintenance, free, long-lasting, organized content that allows you to tell stories about the landscape, life, place,  history and nature.